-Meals while traveling outside of a normal commute in your business are still deductible by 50%.
-You don’t have to have lunch with a customer, client, business partner or vendor.
-If you run though a Wendy’s drive-thru or pick up a hot dog at 711 while traveling on business, keep track of the expense and you get a deduction for 50% of it on your tax return.
+Meals while traveling outside of a normal commute in your business are still deductible.
+You actually don’t have to have lunch with a customer, client, business partner or vendor.

-Type 3: Meals with Employees, Club Meetings & Food for Employees
+Type 3: Regular Meals with Employees or Staff Meetings

-Yes, some types of food expenses survived and are still 100% deductible!
-These are items where food is paid for in a non-entertainment venue for the general public in a marketing presentation or ‘open house’ if I was a Realtor showing a property.
-Moreover, you can deduct the food and costs for a team building event, or a year-end party exclusively for employees and not the owners of the business, or highly compensated employees.
+Yes, some types of food expenses survived and are still 100% deductible, even if it was food not prepared by a restaurant!
+Business owners are allowed to deduct the food and costs for a team building event, or a year-end party exclusively for employees and not the owners of the business, or highly compensated employees.
 Consider this an experience for your rank and file employees.
 (IRC Section 274(n)(2) 2018; 274(e)(4) 2018).
-These would be situations such as:

 - Snacks, food or treats at an ‘open house’ to show a home if you are a realtor